tahoma2d/tahoma2d_docs/source/audio_and_lip_synching.rst

 |apply_lip_sync_data|

-While Papagayo-NG takes care of the audio file analysis and phoneme recognition, importing the DAT file into Tahoma allows you to assign a frame from an animation level to each phoneme and automatically expose the result in an Xsheet column or Timeline layer; to be able to hear the synched sound, the correspondent sound level should be manually loaded too.
+While Papagayo-NG takes care of the audio file analysis and phoneme recognition, importing the DAT file into Tahoma2D allows you to assign a frame from an animation level to each phoneme and automatically expose the result in an Xsheet column or Timeline layer; to be able to hear the synched sound, the correspondent sound level should be manually loaded too.

-.. tip:: **To export the Tahoma lip sync file in Papagayo-NG:**
+.. tip:: **To export the Tahoma2D lip sync file in Papagayo-NG:**

     1. In Papagayo-NG, from the **Export:** dropdown menu, select **MOHO**.